openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 Note: Some of the available mechanisms are outlined in Section 4.3.2 of [@!DIF.PresentationExchange].

 It is NOT RECOMMENDED for the Subject to delegate the presentation of the credential to a third party.

+## Fetching Presentation Definitions by Reference

+The protocol for the `presentation_definition_uri` MUST be https.

+In many instances the referenced server will be operated by a known federation or other trusted operator, and the URL's domain name will already be widely known.
+OPs (including SIOPs) using this URI can mitigate request forgeries by having a pre-configured set of trusted domain names and only fetching presentation_definitions from these sources.
+In addition, the presentation definitions could be signed by a trusted authority, such as the ICO or federation operator.

 #  Examples